m-pereira/macrocharts/README.md

 The goal of macrocharts is to help macroeconomics students to understand effects of the IS-LM model.

+This package allows you to create a theoretical charts easily, our main goal is make easier teach macroeconomics to students, as example the “investment-savings” (IS) and “liquidity preference-money supply” that has a lot of varieties, with open economy or closed economy.
+Our package help the visualization of the impacts of variables.

 ## Installation

 You can install the development version of macrocharts from